oconnor0/BeaconRoad/Book/71-Powers.md

     * Effect: The target gains *Focused* for 1 minute (10 rounds).
     * Upgrades:
         * `[ ]` Projected Clarity (6 Clock) - For 1 additional Stress, you may target a creature within 30.
+* Fog
+    * Rarity: Uncommon
+    * Requires: Utter.
+    * Cost: Act or React, 3 Stress (area 2, duration 1).
+    * Trigger: An enemy Acts or targets an ally.
+    * Effect: Create a cloud of fog with a 30' diameter centered on you.
+The cloud *Conceals* and lasts one minute (10 rounds) unless removed.
 * Frost Spear
     * Rarity: Uncommon
     * Requires: Utter.